8 Day Rainier Mountaineering Course Itinerary

 We’ll move up into the alpine and cross over St. Elmo Pass.
 Often, we’ll have our snow school along the way.
 We’ll start by working on a variety of basic walking techniques used to move safely and efficiently over a variety of snowy slopes.
 Good footwork, balance and rest techniques are invaluable skills that will be used throughout the course.
 Our guides will then introduce the use of the ice axe and students will practice a variety of self-arrest positions.

-Once we’ve demonstrated the requisite skills, we’ll ascend St. Elmo’s Pass and descend briefly to a camp on the vast and remote Winthrop Glacier.
+Once we’ve demonstrated the requisite skills, we’ll ascend St. Elmo’s Pass and descend briefly to a camp on the vast and remote Winthrop Glacier (7,500′).
 Here we’ll build another camp, again with emphasis on constructing a safe and secure snow camp.
+The hike is about 2 miles total with roughly 1,500′ of elevation gain.

 We’ll explore some of the more technical skills of mountaineering.
 Instruction will be given on tying an assortment of knots useful in mountaineering, and we’ll construct our prussiks for use throughout the course.
 After this, we’ll develop rope work skills: coiling, storing and changing the length of the climbing rope.